What Is Ontological Coaching?

 Somatics concern the body and all that is physical, including things like facial expression, breathing and how we move – or do not move – the body.
 It also involves how we feel ourselves from the inside; physical sensations, emotional qualities, energy, etc. The sum total of these physical factors contribute to how we make sense of ourselves internally, as well as how people perceive us from the outside.
 It should not be surprising that many of these factors are invisible to most people.
 I can make these things visible to you, so that you can enjoy freedom and control in both body and mind.
 You will also gain an additional source of clarity.

 These three domains – linguistics, emotions and somatics – make up your ‘Who’.
 New awareness in one of these domains can ripple off into the other two, creating a shift, a whole new way of being useful towards the results you seek.
+Together, they form the practical foundation of ontological coaching.

-The job of all coaches is to move their clients towards the results they want.
+The aim of ontological coaching is not only insight, but visible change in how a client shows up in real-life.
 While this is also true for me, my focus is not so much on helping my clients perform better actions, which is the ‘How’.
-Rather, I work with their personal ontology and epistemology to shift their ‘Who’.
-What identity are you taking on that makes you see the world this way?
-If you wished for the world to respond to you in a different way, who would you need to be?
+Rather, I work with their personal ontology and epistemology to shift their ‘Who’:

 Who You Are Affects Your Actions